Tibet Autonomous Region: Geography

 The Tibet AR is dotted over with large and small lakes, generally salt or alkaline, and intersected by streams.
 Due to the presence of discontinuous permafrost over the Chang Tang, the soil is boggy and covered with tussocks of grass, thus resembling the Siberian tundra.
 Salt and fresh-water lakes are intermingled.
 The lakes are generally without outlet, or have only a small effluent.
 The deposits consist of soda, potash, borax and common salt.
-The lake region is noted for a vast number of hot springs, which are widely distributed between the Himalaya and 34° N, but are most numerous to the west of Tengri Nor (north-west of Lhasa).
+The lake region is noted for a vast number of hot springs, which are widely distributed between the Himalayas and 34° N, but are most numerous to the west of Tengri Nor (northwest of Lhasa).
 So intense is the cold in this part of Tibet that these springs are sometimes represented by columns of ice, the nearly boiling water having frozen in the act of ejection.

 The river region is characterized by fertile mountain valleys and includes the Yarlung Tsangpo River (the upper courses of the Brahmaputra) and its major tributary, the Nyang River, the Salween, the Yangtze, the Mekong, and the Yellow River.
 The Yarlung Tsangpo Canyon, formed by a horseshoe bend in the river where it flows around Namcha Barwa, is the deepest and possibly longest canyon in the world.
 Among the mountains there are many narrow valleys.
-The valleys of Lhasa, Xigazê, Gyantse and the Brahmaputra are free from permafrost, covered with good soil and groves of trees, well irrigated, and richly cultivated.
+The valleys of Lhasa, Shigatse, Gyantse and the Brahmaputra are free from permafrost, covered with good soil and groves of trees, well irrigated, and richly cultivated.

 The South Tibet Valley is formed by the Yarlung Tsangpo River during its middle reaches, where it travels from west to east.
 The valley is approximately 1200 km long and 300 km wide.
 The valley descends from 4500 m above sea level to 2800 m.
 The mountains on either side of the valley are usually around 5000 m high.
 Lakes here include Lake Paiku and Lake Puma Yumco.

-Government
+Politics

 The Tibet Autonomous Region is a province-level entity of the People's Republic of China.
 Chinese law nominally guarantees some autonomy in the areas of education and language policy.
 Like other subdivisions of China, routine administration is carried out by a People's Government, headed by a chairman, who has been an ethnic Tibetan except for an interregnum during the Cultural Revolution.
-As with other Chinese provinces, the Chairman carries out work under the direction of the regional secretary of the Chinese Communist Party.
-The regional standing committee of the Communist Party serves as the top rung of political power in the region.
-The current Chairman is Yan Jinhai and the current party secretary is Wang Junzheng.
+As with other Chinese provinces, the chairman carries out work under the direction of the regional secretary of the Chinese Communist Party.
+The standing committee of the regional Communist Party Committee serves as the top rung of political power in the region.
+The current chairman is Garma Cedain and the current party secretary is Wang Junzheng.
+The central leadership in Beijing formulates policies regarding Tibet through the Central Tibet Work Coordination Group, which is usually led by the chairman of the Chinese People's Political Consultative Conference.